SemireB/git_assignment/README.md

-Git is a version control software that can be installed and used locally on your computer, whereas github is a SaaS service used to run git in the cloud and collaborate on code
+Git is a version control software that can be installed and used locally on your computer, whereas github is a SaaS service used to run git in the cloud and collaborate on code.

 f.
 What does git diff do?

-Git diff allows you to preview changes between two data sets  quickly
+Git diff allows you to preview changes between two data sets  quickly.

 g.
 What is the main branch?